fab199/containerizedapp/README.md

 <br/>
 <img src="https://i.imgur.com/M3xRoer.png" height="80%" width="80%" alt="PROJECT ARCHITECTURE"/>
 <br />
-The architectural design outlined in the transcript describes the structure and interaction of various components within the V Profile Project Setup Local.
+The architectural design describes the structure and interaction of various components within the Project Setup Local.
 Here's an explanation of the architectural design:

 1. **User Interaction**:
    - Users interact with the web application by accessing it through a web browser. by using a domain name (URL)